14 Steps to Make DIY Bicycle Washing Machine

 Hiland Mountain Bike

-• 【Best for Beginner】Hiland H200 will be a good friend for new riders.
-Aluminum rims and magnesium wheels are light in weight.
-The special spoke design help you break the wind resistance and handle pavement, gravel and dirt with ease.
+• Best For Beginner: H200 will be a good friend for new riders; Aluminum rims and wheels are light in weight; The special spoke design helps you break the wind resistance and handle pavement on gravel and dirt with ease

-• 【High tech Frame】Hiland H200 mountain bike has Light Aluminum frame is packed with features that make your ride better.
-Good performance suspension fork is playful enough for new riders,withstand many tough terrain mountain trails or daily commutes.
+• High Tech Frame: H200 mountain bike has light aluminum frame, which is packed with features that enhances your riding experience; Good performance suspension fork is playful enough for new riders, can withstand many tough terrain mountain trails, or daily commutes

 For the working tools, you will need the following: